To assist parents in forming disciples of Christ who enrich the culture as stewards of God's gifts.

 Our School History:

-Bishop Carroll, a four-year co-educational Catholic secondary school located in Wichita, KS.
+Bishop Carroll Catholic High School is a four-year co-educational Catholic secondary school located in Wichita, KS.